 Three boys go after the chemical plant that pollutes their town.

 Maddie meets Stewart in rehab, and they try to maintain their relationship when they leave.

 Shine by Lauren Myracle

-When her best friend falls victim to a vicious hate crime, sixteen-year-old Cat sets out to discover the culprits in her small North Carolina town.
+When her best friend falls victim to a vicious hate crime, sixteen-year-old Cat sets out to discover the culprits.

 Some Girls Are by Courtney Summers

 Regina, an in-crowd outcast, experiences the vicious bullying she used to inflict on others.